aKuhTV/PB-SubscriberLevels/README.md

 **!setsubemote [Twitch Emote]** - *Changes the emote that is displayed in !level responds, if the user is a sub.
 Default is "bleedPurple".* *
 **!setsademote [Twitch Emote]** - *Changes the emote that is displayed in !level responds, if the user is not a sub.
 Default is "BibleThump".* *
 **!setlevel [name] [n]** - *Sets the Level/amount of subbed months to given number "n".
 Be careful, only use this if the database is not in sync with the actual subscriber age on twitch!*
 **!apisync [on|off|status]** - *Toggles synchronisation of Sub-months data with Twitchs API.
 Having this turned on can avoid async sub data between Twitchs database and the bot's database.
 Having this turned off (not recommended) the bot won't sync data with Twitch, but rather just increase the stored value by 1 upon a resub event.
 Default is "on".
-Note, that a users sub data is only synchronised on their RESUB event, not a normal sub event, due to limitations of the API.*
+Note, that a users sub data is only synchronised on their RESUB or SUBGIFT event, not a normal sub event, due to limitations of the bots system.*

 *Note, that the bot can only use emotes, that are available on the bot's account.
 (Global emotes and emotes from channels the bot's account is subscribed to)